Suzanne Peignot: The lyric artist

-She died in 1993 in Paris at the age of 97.
+She died of natural causes in 1993 in Paris at the age of 97.

-Her memory is not extinguished.
 François Le Roux and Renaud Machart remembered her in 2013 on France Musique: "She was a woman who, like Louise de Vilmorin, had this mixture of great class and calculated vulgarity".

 The Quatuor vocal Suzanne Peignot

 In 1932, she created the Quatuor vocal Suzanne Peignot, with Germaine Cossini (contralto), Paula Fizsel (mezzo) and Suzanne Rouffilange (soprano).
 Conrad Beck, Pierre-Octave Ferroud, Darius Milhaud and Pierre Vellones wrote for them.